alphagov/pay-tech-docs/source/documentation/09-testing-govuk-pay.md

 When you're testing your integration, you must not use real card numbers.
 Use the below test numbers.

 When you're using these card numbers, you can enter any valid value for the other details (name, expiry date, card security code etc).
-For example, it doesn't matter what expiry date you enter, but it must be in the future.
+For example, it does not matter what expiry date you enter, but it must be in the future.

 |Testing action |Card numbers to use | Card type | Debit/Credit |
 | --------  | ------- | ------- | ------- |